 Scores are not weighted, except that measures with larger denominators do contribute more weight to the calculation of the mean for that measure.
 None of the measures is risk adjusted.

-We also create an overall quality composite (Overall Recommended Care) that takes into account 27 Hospital Quality Alliance process-of-care measures (excluding the three legacy measures that are no longer being collected).
+We also create an overall quality composite (Overall Recommended Care) that takes into account 31 Hospital Quality Alliance process-of-care measures, including stroke care and blood clot measures.

 It is possible for a hospital to submit “0” on a particular measure, indicating that it had no patients whose treatment was relevant to that measure.
 For example, a hospital reporting seven measures of heart attack care could submit denominators of 0, 6, 2, 12, 30, 29, and 14 and still have a composite score calculated.